 Robin does not currently offer visitor management features which would make it easier for visiting attendees to sign in, get WiFi information, and get directions to the meeting location.

-Robin integrates with many of your favorite office tools and email platforms, including Gmail, Office 365, and Exchange.
+Robin integrates with many of your favorite office tools and email platforms, including Gmail, Microsoft 365, and Exchange.
 Meetings and desks can be scheduled via email or mobile app.

 Robin offers support via phone and online.
 Most reviews indicate their support is friendly and helpful.